-Cyber risk is consistently ranked amongst the top risks to the Australian financial system.
+Cyber risk is consistently ranked among the top risks to the Australian financial system.
 Cyber-attacks are increasing in frequency, sophistication and impact, with perpetrators continuously refining their efforts to compromise systems, networks and information world-wide.
-Consequently, the regulators have been considering measures to increase the resilience of the financial sector to a material cyber incident, including by issuing new standards and guidance.
-However, continued attention is required in this area.
+The Council of Financial Regulators (CFR), through its Cyber Security Working Group is pursuing a number of initiatives aimed at further improving the cyber resilience of the Australian financial system.

 Recent cyber-attacks in Australia have highlighted that no organisation is immune, and a compromise may originate outside the traditional boundaries of the financial system, yet with a direct impact to the financial system.
 Recent experience has also reinforced the need for government and regulatory agencies to continue to strengthen collaboration.

 The following are examples of the initiatives being pursued through the CFR's Cyber Security Working Group: